t0b1hh/airbeat-2024-tmsqr/readme.md

 ## Usage

-- currently working with local json data from `./cache/data.json`

 1) `npm install`
 2) Check `./config.json` (should work with default settings)
 3) run: `npm run exec`
+   script will call TMSQR API an do it's thing. you can also use local data (see below)
 4) find generated files in `/output`

+### local data

+For working with local data in `./cache/data.json` set config param `useAPICall` to false.
+If you'd like to use a specific data-file, set config param `dataFile`.

-##  to do
+## To do

+_perhaps in 2025_ ;)

 - implement caching for api-data into data.json (and keep old versions in order to track changes)
 - google calendar api with oauth (oauth=write, api key=readonly)